 6) Personalized plan for weaning

-7) Management of transient lactation-related pathology (i.e. engorgement, plugged ducts, milk blebs/blisters)
+7) Management of transient and recurrent lactation-related pathology (i.e. engorgement, plugged ducts, milk blebs/blisters)

 8) Personalized plan for exclusive pumping